Canal 13 (Chilean TV network): 1952-1973: Experimental tests and early years of the channel

 David Raisman at studio A of Canal 13 (1965).

 On November 25, 1952, the first RCA Victor brand industrial television equipment was received in Santiago, Chile.
 It was acquired by the Catholic University in association with the Chilean subsidiary of the North American firm.
 Two teams were immediately established at the university to oversee the use of the system: a technical team led by engineer Julio del Río and an artistic team directed by Germán Becker.
 On December 12 of that year, the first experimental program was broadcast in a closed circuit from the Auditorium of the School of Physics at the Catholic University.
 The broadcast, though marked by several technical errors, was considered a success.
 In January 1953, the university's television department collaborated with Radio Minería for a special broadcast of its program La Cadena de la Amistad, marking the first public television broadcast in Chile.

 In 1959, Pedro Caraball was appointed head of the Electronics Department.
 At the same time, a 100 W audio transmitter was built and new Philips industrial equipment was purchased, leading to the first test transmissions on July 17.
 On August 21 of that year, at 7:00 p.m., experimental transmissions formally began from an attic on the fourth floor of the Central House, with a receiver installed in the reception of El Diario Ilustrado.
-These transmissions used VHF channel 2 and featured a schedule of three films per week.
+These transmissions used VHF channel 2 and featured a schedule of three films weekly - this being marked today as the official birthday of the television network.
 The broadcasts were interrupted on December 31 due to an accident that affected the transmitter.
 In January 1960, the Television Department was established, and Juan Ángel Torti was appointed as its director to officially organize the station.

-The test transmissions ended on Saturday, April 15, 1961, at 6:00 p.m., when the Catholic University’s television station began its official broadcasts on channel 13.
-Since April 3 of the same year, test broadcasts had been conducted from 6:00 p.m. to 8:00 p.m. to adjust the equipment.
+The test transmissions ended on Saturday, April 15, 1961, at 6:00 p.m., when the Catholic University’s television station began its official broadcasts this time in a new frequency - UHF channel 13, upon which it earned its long time nickname of Channel 13 (Canal 13).
+Since April 3 of the same year, test broadcasts had been conducted from 6:00 p.m. to 8:00 p.m. to adjust the broadcasting equipment.
 A studio was built in the University's Central House, from which Recuerdos de la Pérgola de las Flores, the channel's first program, was broadcast.
 Additionally, El Show de Antonio Prieto and Tricotilandia, the first entertainment programs on Chilean television, were produced in the same studio.
 These programs were also the first to introduce commercial advertising to Chilean television.